oooookk7/nand2tetris/README.md

 For example, the assembly-level command `ADD R1, R2, R9` represents an addition operation from R1 and R2 to be stored into R9 gets compiled into a machine-level code `1010 001100 011001` (where `1010` represents `ADD`, `001100` R1, `0001` R2 and `011001` R3).

+Note that languages can be compiled/abstracted into levels such as this order: Assembly > C > C++ > Python > (Even more basic higher-level language).

 ### Types of registers:

 | Register | Description |